gmc-code/PC-Microbit-Extension-backup/docs/bots/bot_radio/bot_radio_v2.rst

 | The code below moves the MOVEMotor at medium speed, since its top speed is relatively fast.
 | The radius of 5 gives a tight turn.
+| Low urning speed settings are used below for best control based on testing.

 .. code-block:: python